MarkBaggett/504lab/docs/solution.md

 What is the process id number of the backdoor?
 ```

 Now you need to know its process ID number.
-That is the other number that was displayed in when we ran compare-objects.
-The port number was displayed because we used the -o option when we called netstat.
-In the example above the port number was 6392.
+That is the other number that was displayed in the compare-objects output.
+The Process ID number was displayed because we used the -o option when we called netstat.
+In the example above the process ID number was 6392.
 Enter that as the answer to the question.

 ```
 What is the process id number of the backdoor?
 6392